 Fuel economy is not horrendous at 28mpg, so overall you’re safe in the knowledge that keeping it on the road shouldn’t break the bank.
 It is a Ford, after all.

 The renowned Ford RS Owners Club and the Focus RS Owners Club both have a huge following online and regularly host gatherings across the UK, so you can be sure this car will always be in demand.
 It also means there will be plenty of other owners ready to help you out with advice should anything go wrong.

 Perhaps the most notable part of this car from Ford’s point of view was the return of the Rallye Sport badge after an absence of several years.
 It went down well with enthusiasts and paved the way for future generations of the Focus RS, which have seen far higher numbers produced and are becoming increasingly popular.

 Time to Buy?

 Prices have been on the up for a while and it doesn’t look like they’ll be dropping again any time soon.
-You can’t pick one of these up for under £10k nowadays, and the best examples are pushing that £20k original price-tag.
+You can’t get one of these for under £10k nowadays, and the best examples are pushing that £20k original price-tag.
 Budget around £12k for a decent example.

 An exciting, old school Ford that’s perfectly usable as an everyday car and won’t break the bank to run.
 It’s an enthusiasts car so there are plenty of modified and track driven examples around, but there are low mileage, original models out there to be found.